 - giving people on OW wrap-around supports to employment

 - and much more

-ISAC is hosting a webinar to discuss the announcement, with support from CLEO’s Your Legal Rights.
+ISAC hosted a webinar to discuss the announcement, with support from CLEO’s Your Legal Rights.

-- explore what they will mean for low-income people in Ontario
+- explored what they will mean for low-income people in Ontario

-- talk about next steps that people in community can take.
+- talked about next steps that people in community can take.